Administration of Employee Engagement

 Controlling the Survey Frequency

-The Survey will be sent to employees (all employees) on the frequency selected.
+The survey will be sent to employees (all employees) at the frequency selected.
 A higher frequency will allow for a better month-over-month comparison of changes in satisfaction and engagement across the company.

 Note: The number of questions per survey is automatically adjusted based on the selected frequency.
 More frequent surveys ask fewer questions per survey.
 Less frequent surveys will ask more questions to ensure better coverage across employee satisfaction and engagement factors.
 Please note that regardless of the survey frequency, employees are not required to answer all questions.